miltosmp/FunctionOptimizationTechniques/README.md

 # FunctionOptimizationTechniques
-Implementation of various Optimization Methods for One and Multi Dimentional Functions
+Implementation of various Optimization Methods for One and Multi Dimensional Functions